 The Company ensures that there is sufficient capital in order to meet short-term business requirements, after taking into account the Company's holdings of cash.
-The Company's cash is invested in business accounts which are available on demand.
+The Company's cash is invested in interest bearing accounts which are available on demand.
+Management believes the Company has sufficient cash on hand to finance operations for the next twelve months.